paulmoseskailer/shared-display/README.md

 - [ ] `SharableNoBufferDisplay` Trait
 - [ ] integrate buffer compression
 - [ ] submit PRs for dependencies: `embedded-graphics`, `simulator`

+## Some Notes on Design Decisions

+- `core` is a sub-crate because the toolkit uses nightly Rust and drivers need to implement the `SharableBufferedDisplay`/`SharableNoBufferDisplay` Trait.
+They should be able to do so without switching to nightly.